greenelab/deep-review/sections/02_intro.md

 Neural networks were first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how our brains process information.
 The history of neural networks is interesting in its own right [@doi:10.1103/RevModPhys.34.135].
-In neural networks, inputs are fed into a hidden layer, which feeds into one or more hidden layers, which eventually produce an output layer.
+In neural networks, inputs are fed into a hidden layer, which feeds into one or more subsequent hidden layers, which eventually produce an output layer.
 The neural networks used for deep learning have multiple hidden layers.
 Each layer essentially performs feature construction for the layers before it.
 The training process